Emergent Energy

 How to capture energy rebates in Pennsylvania

-Pennsylvania facilities can capture energy rebates by enrolling in their EDC's Act 129 program.
+Pennsylvania facilities can capture energy rebates by enrolling in their EDC's utility rebate program.
 PECO, PPL, and FirstEnergy each operate prescriptive and custom incentive tracks covering LED lighting, HVAC replacements, VFDs, building envelope upgrades, and process improvements.
-The key steps include: conducting a qualifying energy audit, selecting measures that meet Technical Reference Manual (TRM) specifications, submitting pre-approval applications before construction, and providing post-installation verification documentation.
+Key steps: conduct a qualifying energy audit, select measures meeting Technical Reference Manual (TRM) specifications, submit pre-approval applications before construction, and provide post-installation verification documentation.
 Emergent Energy handles the entire rebate lifecycle as a registered Trade Ally across all three utility territories.

 What are Tier II Alternative Energy Credits worth?

-Tier II Alternative Energy Credits in Pennsylvania are currently valued between $0.10 and $2.00 per MWh, depending on the vintage year, source type, and market supply-demand conditions.
+Tier II Alternative Energy Credits in Pennsylvania are currently valued between $0.10 and $2.00 per MWh, depending on vintage year, source type, and market supply-demand conditions.
 Credits are generated through qualifying activities such as demand-side management, distributed generation, and waste-coal generation.
-The value of your specific credits depends on your facility's energy reduction profile, the verification methodology used, and the timing of market sales.
 Emergent Energy provides complimentary Tier II REC valuations for Pennsylvania commercial and industrial facilities producing or conserving over 500 MWh annually.

 MBE certified energy monitoring near me